 Strange fact, a Twitter user by the name of beyoncefan666 accurately predicted Beyoncé’s pregnancy announcement in July 2016.

-While everybody and their mother were gossiping about this picture, nobody seemed to notice an extremely important item in there: The veil.
+While everybody and their mother was gossiping about this picture, nobody seemed to notice an extremely important item in there: The Veil.
 Why is her face covered by a pale veil while announcing her pregnancy?
 Veils traditionally represent a bride’s virginity.

 “An occasion on which a Western woman is likely to wear a veil is on her wedding day.
 Veils covering the hair and face became a symbolic reference to the virginity of the bride thereafter.
 A bride may wear the face veil through the ceremony.
 Then either her father lifts the veil, presenting the bride to her groom, or the groom lifts the veil to symbolically consummate the marriage.”

 By combining a symbol of virginity with her pregnant belly, we get a bizarre message about the babies being conceived without sexual relations – not unlike the Virgin Mary.

 Beyoncé’s Grammy performance went even deeper into Virgin Mary symbolism while emphasizing the concept of immaculate conception.

 Not unlike in her video album Lemonade, Beyoncé’s look is greatly inspired by the goddess Oshun.
 There are however added elements.

 Around her head are two ancient spiritual symbols: a halo and solar rays.
 These are often found on classic depictions of the Virgin Mary.

 The seven solar rays around Beyoncé’s head gave her performance an even deeper esoteric meaning – one that refers to occult mysteries.